INTRODUCTION TO LoL JUNGLE GUIDE

 SEASON 6 JUNGLING: CONCLUSION

 That’s the end of the show folks.
-Sticking to the basics and improving base game-play ability and knowledge is key in League of Legends, and in the jungle it should become second-nature.
+Sticking to the basics and improving base game-play ability and knowledge is key in LoL, and in the jungle it should become second-nature.
 The nature of generalized guides means that I cannot advise you on all situations, but rather hope to teach you the correct methods to practice and learn.
 In any case, if you wish to truly strengthen your jungle, you can learn directly from the horse’s mouth by getting some coaching from your favorite elo magician, A.K.A. me.

 Until next time,